johnpeart/johnpeart.github.io/pages/shared.md

 ---
-layout: stream
+layout: loop
 title: "Reposts"
+collection: share
-permalink: /shares
+permalink: /reposts
 redirect_from:
 - /share
 - /shared
-- /reposts
+- /shares
-pagination:
-  enabled: true
-  collection: share
 ---

 Things I've shared and commented on, from other people's websites.